1031-Systems/1031_Delivery/Pololu/README.md

 with the Maestros.
 In order for this to function properly, there must be a symbolic link from the src directory to the commlib.py file in the Pololu folder.
 On linux and Mac, this is done when the do_install script is run and may be done manually as well.
-On Windows 11, the windo_install.bat script will do it or the winUsePololu.bat script may be run.
-These will request the Administrator privileges needed to make the symbolic.
+On Windows 11, this requires Administrator privileges so we do it differently.
+The windo_install.bat script or the winUsePololu.bat script will create a small python file in src that adds Pololu to the python path.
+That small file points to the Pololu directory so the correct hardware support libraries are used and is named pointer.py.  winUsePololu.bat can be run standalone to quickly switch from some other type of hardware to Pololu.

 A separate application will perform the functions provided by the Pico on Animator-I.  These include identifying the animations to be played, the